Defect Designer

 Defect Designer is a progressive death metal band from Oslo but originally coming from Akademgorodok, part of the Siberian city Novosibirsk.

 History

 In 2007 Defect Designer in Novosibirsk recorded their first four-track promo named "W".
 In February, 2008 Defect Designer entered Hertz Studio, Poland (which had previously recorded Vader, Decapitated, Behemoth, Sceptic) without any financial support from labels.
 In 2012 frontman relocated to Oslo severing ties with all members.

-The band has released several works cooperating with members of SepticFlesh, Cryptopsy and Fleshgod Apocalypse.
+Since then, the band has released several works cooperating with members of SepticFlesh, Cryptopsy, Fleshgod Apocalypse and Soilwork.